-Concerning Z.S. and M.S. vs. Denmark – violations of art.
-6, 7, 13, 14 and 26 of CCPR:
+Concerning Z.S. and M.S. vs. Denmark for violation of articles 6, 7, 13, 14 and 26 of CCPR.

 The author’s parents fled from Afghanistan to Iran when he was a kid, as a result of an incidence that occurred.
 The author’s father sister was about to get married to a man who he didn’t agree on, however when the father finally agreed on his sisters marriage, he later on finds out that his sister is to be stoned to death due to a claim of fornication.
 With a friend, the father went to his sisters’ husband and shot him and another man too who turned out to belong to the Taliban.
 Consequently, since their father had killed an individual and also one of the Taliban, the rest of his family had to flee Afghanistan to Iran.
 The author converted from Muslim faith to Christianity in 2014.
 As a connection to that, the author fears the risk of persecution, torture and being killed in Afghanistan due to his conversion, as this is a violation of the Islamic rules of his country of origin.

-However this case was reviewed on January 2015, when an application and protest was sent to the headman of the Refugee Board from the bishop and deans on December 2014 and once again by the author’s counsellor on January 2015 for the reopening of the authors’ asylum case and the cancellation of the brother’s deportation.
+This case was rejected, but reviewed on January 2015, when an application and protest was sent to the headman of the Refugee Board from the bishop and deans.
+The author was awarded Refugee Status in Denmark on march 2015, after reconsidering the asylum seekers situation.